Weekend in Philadelphia: A 2-Day Itinerary to See the Sites

 Day 2: Parks, Art, and Great Food

-The second day of your weekend trip to Philadelphia starts in the Rittenhouse neighborhood and takes you to an unusual space in South Philly before venturing to the Philadelphia Museum of Art and University City.
+The second day explores a different side of the city.
+It starts in the Rittenhouse neighborhood, one of the city’s nicest areas.
+After that, you visit an unusual space in South Philly before venturing to the Philadelphia Museum of Art and University City.

-Get a sidewalk table if you can and indulge in croissants, champagne, and their fabulous brunch specialties.
+Get a sidewalk table if you can and indulge in croissants, Champagne, and their fabulous brunch specialties.
+You’ll probably need to reserve a few weeks in advance for this one.

 Magic Gardens